Search Engine Optimization

 The paragraphs above are a very brief description of search engines, which are a very complicated topic.
 For more information, consider reading the HowStuffWorks article "How Search Engines Work".

 Keywords are the words or phrases that people enter in search engines when they are looking for something.
+They should appear naturally throughout the text on your website.

 It's important to use the same keywords on your site that you think your potential customers or visitors are looking for.
 Try to put yourself in the shoes of the people you want to find your website and imagine what keywords they use in search engines.
 If you own a board game store, your potential customers could be searching for "family games" or "games for couples"—you want to be sure to use those keywords on your website.